Meal Prep Top 10 Tips

 3. Consider shopping online

-If you fall for special offers or are tempted by displays in the shopping centre aisles, consider shopping online.
+If you're a sucker for special offers, 2 for 1 or buy one get one free offers, consider shopping online.
 By planning in advance and booking a slot ahead of time you can get either free delivery or for as little as £1.
 Tesco’s, Asda, Sainsburys all offer online shopping, as do lots of our local shops as well.

 4. Keep Snacks Simple